Unity-Technologies/com.unity.multiplayer.docs/docs/learn/faq.md

 1. Click **Open**.
 1. The app is saved as an exception to your security settings.
 You can open it in the future by double-clicking it just as you can any registered app.

 See [Apple Support](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) for details.

+### Why is there an `InitBootStrap` scene as the startup scene for Boss Room and Bitesize Samples?

+The initial reason is that in Unity MLAPI the `NetworkManager` is a singleton class.
+We initially created it in the main menu, but when the host was leaving the in-game/networked scene, the Network Manager was getting destroyed, which led to not being able to host a game again without restarting the game instance.

+The Bootstrap scene ensures that the `NetworkManager` and other singletons are initialized first and will be there when you get back to main menu.

 </div>